COVID-19 The Furlough Scheme

 However, you can be furloughed as your employer is still entitled to furlough you, even if you’re unwell, if this is for business reasons.
 In this instance, you would be classed as a furloughed employee and you would no longer receive sick pay.

-- The amount you earned in the same month last year; or Your average monthly earnings for the last tax year.
+• Your average monthly earnings for the last tax year.

 What happens if I become sick whilst I am furloughed?

 If you become ill when you are furloughed, you’re entitled to be paid at least statutory sick pay plus any contractual sick pay you may be entitled to through your contract.
 Whether you remain on your furloughed rate or receive statutory sick pay will be up to your employer.
 If your employer decides to no longer have you on the furlough scheme, and instead moves you onto the statutory sick pay scheme, the employer will be responsible for paying you but it may be entitled to a two week statutory sick pay rebate.

 What if I am shielding or have caring responsibilities?

 If you are unable to work because you are shielding or need to stay at home to protect someone who is shielding, you can be furloughed.